 Success in preclinical studies and earlier-stage clinical trials does not ensure that later clinical trials will generate the same results or otherwise provide adequate data to demonstrate the effectiveness and safety of our product candidates.
 Frequently, product candidates that have shown promising results in early clinical trials have subsequently suffered significant setbacks in later clinical trials.
 To date, some of our clinical trials have involved small patient populations and, because of the small sample size in such trials, the results of these clinical trials may be subject to substantial variability and may not be indicative of either future interim results or final results.
 In addition, the design of a clinical trial can determine whether its results will support approval of a product, and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
 Because we have limited experience designing clinical trials, we may be unable to design and execute a clinical trial to support regulatory approval.
-In addition, there is a high failure rate for drugs and biologic products proceeding through clinical trials.
-In fact, many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical studies and earlier-stage clinical trials.
+In addition, there is a high failure rate for drugs and biologic products proceeding through clinical trials even after achieving promising results in preclinical studies and earlier-stage clinical trials.
 Similarly, the outcome of preclinical studies may not predict the success of clinical trials.
 Moreover, data obtained from preclinical and clinical activities is subject to varying interpretations, which may delay, limit or prevent regulatory approval.
 In addition, we may experience regulatory delays or rejections as a result of many factors, including due to changes in regulatory policy during the period of our product candidate development.
 Any such delays could negatively impact our business, financial condition, results of operations and prospects.